darconeous/ham-addr-old/n6drc-arnce.md

 Using the previously defined character set, we can store three characters as a single integer that fits within a 16-bit integer using the encoding:

-    S = CHAR[0] * 1600 + CHAR[1] * 40 + CHAR[2]
+    S = CHAR[0]*1600  +  CHAR[1]*40  +  CHAR[2]

 Where `CHAR[0]` is the first (leftmost) character and `CHAR[2]` is the last (rightmost) character in the "chunk".

 We can then decode the original characters by reversing that process:

-    CHAR[0] = S / 1600 MOD 40
+    CHAR[0] = S/1600 MOD 40
-    CHAR[1] = S / 40 MOD 40
+    CHAR[1] = S/40 MOD 40
     CHAR[2] = S MOD 40

 When encoding a chunk that uses less than three characters, you would set `CHAR[2]` and/or `CHAR[1]` (as appropriate) to the value 0 (*NUL*), indicating that there is not a character present in that position.
+A chunk with no characters has the value zero.

+To encode callsigns longer than three characters, multiple 16-bit chunks are concatenated.

+## Valid Chunk Encodings

-The maximum valid value using this three-character 16-bit encoding is 0xF9FF.
-Any 16-bit value larger than 0xF9FF **MUST NOT** be decoded using the above mechanism.
-The such values **MAY** be used to indicate other conditions, or simply be treated as invalid.
-For example, the HAM-64 address format uses values larger than 0xF9FF in the first chunk as a way to indicate that the address is a special address.
+When properly encoded, the value of a three-character chunk will be either 0x0000 or between 0x0640 and 0xF9FF (inclusive).
+Any 16-bit value not in this set of valid values **MUST NOT** be decoded using the above mechanism.
+Such values **MAY** be used to indicate other conditions (outlined below), or alternatively be considered invalid.

+For example, the HAM-64 address format (outlined below) uses values larger than 0xF9FF in the first chunk as a way to indicate that the address is a special address.
-To encode callsigns longer than six characters, multiple 16-bit chunks are concatenated.

-While this 16-bit base-40 encoding mechanism was designed specifically for use with the HAM-64 address format defined in the next section, it is possible that this encoding could be useful for other purposes.

 # HAM-64 Address Format